elephantrobotics/Mercury_B1_docs/1-ProductIntroduction/README.md

 # 1.1 Design Concept

 The Mercury B1 dual-arm humanoid robot has a total of 17 degrees of freedom.
 It is equipped with two A1 seven-axis robotic arms, capable of independent single-arm operation and coordinated dual-arm operation.
 The head is equipped with a 9-inch high-definition LCD touch screen, supporting multi-point control and user-customizable facial expressions.
-It also features the NVIDIA Jetson Xavier edge computing core as the main control module.
-With AI performance up to 21 TOPS combined with an integrated 3D camera, it can perform 2D/3D machine vision guidance, grasping, and VR remote operation.
+It also features the NVIDIA Jetson Orin Nano 8GB edge computing core as the main control module.
+With AI performance up to 40 TOPS combined with an integrated 3D camera, it can perform 2D/3D machine vision guidance, grasping, and VR remote operation.

 | Feature | Description |
 | --- | --- |